The ability to speak effectively in public is probably the most important skill to develop to enhance your career.

 We now know that mind is an activity in every single cell of our being.

 “Two percent of the people think; three percent of the people think they think; and ninety-five percent of the people would rather die than think.” ― George Bernard Shaw

 I believe that George Bernard Shaw is suggesting is that thinking is much harder than most of us think it is.
-From a Mindful Presenting perspective it reinforces exactly what we believe which is that most business presenters craft and deliver their presentations with:

 Who am I as a presenter?

 Why am I presenting anyway, can’t I just send them an email?

 How do I want my audience to think?

 What do I want my audience to feel?